GamingLuke1337/FivemXplained/README.md

 This guide is a work in progress.
 If you have any insights or additional information about handling.meta, please contribute! 🚀

 **Happy modding!**

-This tutorial was taken from the deleted GTA5mods forum thread (https://forums.gta5-mods.com/topic/3842/tutorial-handling-meta/).
-I reuploaded it and made improvements from my own experience.
-If anyone wants the original forum thread: https://forums.gta5-mods.com/topic/3842/tutorial-handling-meta.

-Special thanks to V4D3R for writing the original guide in the first place.